Quantcast

 Call Congress: Support The Equality Act

 Public Justice is proud to support the Equality Act (H.R.
-5), which was originally introduced in both the House and Senate in March 2019.
-On February 18, U.S. Congressman David Cicilline (RI-01) and U.S. Sen. Jeff Merkley (OR) announced the re-introduction of the bill, which will be up for a vote on the House floor next week.
+5), which was originally introduced in both the House and Senate in Mar.
+2019.
+On June 8, 2023, President Biden called for the passage of the Equality Act and for more initiatives to protect LGBTQ citizens.

-Additionally, the Equality Act would expand the definition of public accommodations, including spaces like retail stores, banks, transportations services, and healthcare services.
-Americans in every state – and regardless of religion, party affiliation, and economic status – support this measure.
+The Equality Act expands the definition of public accommodations, including spaces like retail stores, banks, transportation services and healthcare services.
+Americans in every state – regardless of religion, party affiliation, and economic status – broadly support this measure.

-The Equality Act is a critical measure that addresses important issues at the heart of Public Justice’s mission:
+The Equality Act addresses important issues fundamental to Public Justice’s mission:

 Join us in supporting this important legislation by calling (202) 224-3121 and asking your Representatives and Senators to become co-sponsors (or thank them if they already are).